 To make the adoption process faster and easier, please visit www.caninelifeline.org to submit an online application.

-BAXTER HAS AN ADOPTION PENDING.
-This handsome pup is Baxter, a 10 month-old Shepherd mix male, who’s bright-eyed, alert, and very eager to please.
-He loved having his picture taken and was interested in both the tasty treats and squeaky toys that we used to get his attention.
-Baxter is very friendly and affectionate with his human friends but hasn’t had much obedience training so will need a person or family who has the time to work with him.
-He’s very food-motivated so should be easy to work with.
-Baxter loves playing with other dogs so would enjoy having another fun-loving canine buddy in his new home.
-He has excellent crate manners so may be housetrained too although we can’t guarantee that.
-Baxter weighs about 43 pounds and his adoption fee is $200.
+This perfect gentleman with the great smile is Chance, a 7 year-old Shepherd/Lab mix neutered male who’s getting the second chance he was hoping for with Canine Lifeline.
+We don’t know what led Chance to be homeless at an overcrowded county dog shelter but this boy is a real gem and very deserving of that second chance.
+The shelter told us that he is a really nice boy who loves his toys and is great with other dogs and people too.
+He has not disappointed and has been a really good guy in his foster home.
+Chance knows a number of commands including sit and shake hands and likely more that we haven’t discovered yet.
+He has excellent crate manners and is very likely to be housetrained too.
+Chance seems to enjoy car rides and is very well-behaved in the car.
+If you’ve got room in your heart and home for a sweet, well-mannered loving dog, you’re going to want to meet Chance.
+Chance weighs about 65 pounds and his adoption fee is $125.
 He’s neutered, heartworm negative and on monthly preventative, up to date on vaccinations, wormed, on flea preventative, and microchipped.
+He had a recent dental cleaning at our vet and now flashes a pearly white smile.
 All Canine Lifeline adoptions come with a two-week trial period to make sure it’s a great match before the adoption is finalized.
-Please email email@example.com if you’re interested in Baxter.
+Please email firstname.lastname@example.org if you’re interested in Chance.
 An approved application is required before we schedule meets with any of our dogs.
 We have no foster homes with young children so aren’t comfortable placing any of them in a home with children less than 4-5 years of age.
 We try to respond to inquiries within 24-48 hours so if you haven’t heard from us within that time frame, please check your junkmail or spam folder to make sure our reply hasn’t landed in there.
-Please visit our website at www.caninelifeline.org to see more photos of Baxter and to submit an online application.
+Please visit our website at www.caninelifeline.org to see more photos of Chance and to submit an online application.

 Please visit http://www.caninelifeline.org/2015/adoption-process/ for more information about our adoption process and to submit an online application.